Welcome to

 LIBRARY

-NEW The library has recently been updated with the first Regional Monitoring Review (RMR I).
-The RMR I is a review of the first five years of dredging and monitoring and provides the first opportunity to compare the predictions of the REA with the results of monitoring.
+NEW The library has recently been updated with the second Regional Monitoring Review (RMR II).
+The RMR II is a review of the last five years of dredging and monitoring and provides further opportunity to compare the predictions of the REA with the results of monitoring.

 more...